wso2-attic/kubernetes-artifacts/README.md

 # WSO2 Kubernetes Artifacts
-WSO2 Kubernetes Artifacts enables you to run WSO2 products seamlessly on [Kubernetes] (https://kubernetes.io) using Docker.
+WSO2 Kubernetes Artifacts enable you to run WSO2 products seamlessly on [Kubernetes] (https://kubernetes.io) using Docker.
 This repository contains artifacts (Service and Replication Controller definitions) to deploy WSO2 products on Kubernetes.

 ## Getting Started
-To deploy a WSO2 product on Kubernetes, the following overall steps have to be done.
+To deploy a WSO2 product on Kubernetes, the following steps have to be done.
-* Build Docker images
+* Build relevant Docker images
 * Copy the images to the Kubernetes Nodes
 * Run `deploy.sh` inside the relevant product folder, which will deploy the Service and the Replication Controllers